Average Total Paid Circulation as Reported in Publishers' Statements of Ownership and Filed with the United States Postal Service

 With only the earliest super-hero material creeping into Marvel's horror titles, it's interesting to note that its top-seller among reporting titles appears to have been Modeling with Millie!

-The Statements for 1960-62 are precious when it comes to DC, which, as will be seen, failed to report sales figures at all in 1963-64.
+The Statements for 1960-62 are precious when it comes to DC, which, as will be seen, failed to report sales figures at all for most titles in 1963-64.

 Market share calculations are pending the collection of more data.